euphonie/study-notes/Engineering Tools/Cloud/GCP/Google Compute Engine.md

 		- Not charged for VM but for attached disks and reserved IPs
 		- Delete, restart, availability policty

+## Moving an instance to a new zone

+- Within region
+	- gcloud compute instances move
+	- Update references to VM; not automatic
+- Between regions
+	- Snapshot all persistent disks on the source VM
+	- Create new persistent disks in destination zone restored from snapshots
+	- Create new VM in the destination zone and attach new persistent disks
+	- Assign static IP to new VM
+	- Update references to VM
+	- Delete the snapshots original disks and original VM

 ## Preemptible VMs

 The only difference is that Compute Engine has the permission to terminate the VM if it's resources are needed elsewhere.